thaysom22/portfolio_project/README.md

 * StackOverflow - invaluable source of support and ideas when searching for answers to specific implementation questions or problems.
 * Slack community - used to ask questions about project.
-* Mentor - Kyeza Arnold suggested and encouraged the idea of a personal portoflio website project.
+* Mentor - Kyeza Arnold: suggested and encouraged the initial idea of a personal portoflio website project.
 He also suggested changing the header positioning to fixed at the top of the viewport and adding an alert when contact form is submitted.
 * Code Institute template for README used as guide to structure this README.
 * [appledeveloper.com docs](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Displays/Displays.html) used to find out display sizes and pixel ratios of common iOS devices.
 * [W3schools](https://w3schools.com) used as reference for HTML elements and attributes
 * [Bootstrap documentation](https://getbootstrap.com/) used as reference when adding classes defined in bootstrap .css files.
 * [CSS Visual reference](https://cssreference.io/) used as reference for css properties and values.
+* [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for guidance on how to clone a repository locally using CLI.